Home Closed Back Headphone Reviews Audeze LCD-XC Review: Unveiling Brilliance with a Pricey Twist

 Comfort

 Wow.
-What a mammoth headphone the closed-back LCD-XC is.
+What a mammoth headphone this is.

 Like the LCD-X, this is a bowling ball for your melon.